sologram/the-principle/en/THE-0th-LAW.md

-# The Zeroth Law of Existential
+# The Zeroth Law of Existence